Thursday, February 26, 2009

 4:00 am 12/24/04

 There was a knock on my front door which startled me awake.
-My dogs were barking which required dire threats to quieten as I answered the door.
+My dogs were barking which required my dire threats to quieten them as I answered the door.

-Maybe you have heard of our weather and the unusually cold temperatures (16 F) and large amount of snow that has fallen, (18"), in the last 24 hours.
+Maybe you have heard of our weather and the unusually cold temperatures and large amount of snow that has fallen in the last 24 hours.
 I live just south of Interstate 64 in Southern Indiana and you may have seen the news about the closed Interstate and stranded motorists on the national news.

-He told me he was lost and asked for directions.
+He told me he was lost and asked for directions to a certain address.
 I told him that he missed his mark by a mile and a half and asked him where his car was.
 He said he was walking.

 I invited him in and sat a chair for him by the warm air from the furnace vent.
 He was shivering uncontrollably, a faint whiff of alcohol was on his breath.
-I asked if I could fix him something to eat and he refused but accepted a cup of coffee.
+I asked if I could fix him something to eat.
+He refused but accepted a cup of hot coffee.

-My wife talked to him as he warmed himself and I made coffee, I could hear him speak as I prepared his fresh coffee.
+My wife talked to him as he warmed himself and I could hear him speak as I prepared his fresh coffee.

 My son heard his voice and came into the living room to sit and listen, and to watch, just in case.

-His story unfolded, he was homeless, he had been sleeping under a bridge over the river several miles to the West.
-He decided that it was too cold and he might freeze to death if he didn't find a safe shelter with more than cardboard boxes to keep him warm.
-About midnight, he left his meager possessions and headed for his sisters house a mile or so from my own home.
-He had walked past in the snow, wind and the dark and continued forward.
+He was homeless, he had been sleeping under a bridge over the river several miles to the West.
+He had decided that it was too cold and he might freeze to death if he didn't find safe shelter with more than cardboard boxes to keep him warm.
+About midnight, he had left his meager possessions and headed for his sisters home, a mile or so from my own home.
+He had walked past in the blowing snow, wind and the dark but continued forward.
 He was lost, confused and probably somewhat drunk.
 Hypothermia can add confusion to even the sober mind.

 As he spoke, I realized that he had mental problems as do many of the homeless.